History of state education in Queensland: 20th century

 In 1914 the Brisbane Central Technical College occupied new buildings adjacent to the University of Queensland.
 The Diploma of Engineering work of the College was then co-ordinated with that of the Faculty of Engineering of the University.

 A few years later, at the conclusion of World War I, technical colleges provided rehabilitation trade courses for ex-servicemen.
 Shortly after this, in 1924, a major step in the public recognition of technical college qualifications was made when the holders of prescribed diplomas were given the right to '"letters" after their names.

 When the Great Depression of the 1930s came, it was hoped that unemployment would be alleviated if the jobless were taught trade skills, the unskilled workers being the first to be affected by the Depression.
-Furthermore, the Government saw a political danger in having so many young men idle.
+Furthermore, the government saw a political danger in having so many young men idle.
 Unemployed youth were consequently encouraged to attend free training in various technical skills at the technical colleges.

 After the outbreak of World War II in 1939, the Technical Education Branch trained thousands of skilled workers for munitions works, the aircraft factories and the technical branches of the services.
 At the end of the war, Commonwealth Reconstruction Training Courses were provided for ex-servicemen in the technical colleges.
 The post-war period was a difficult one for the Technical Education Branch.
 Although the equipment and machines of the colleges had been in use for long periods during the war, it had not been possible to replace them as they depreciated.
 As a consequence, the branch was faced with the task of replacing heavy equipment in the post-war period when salaries and other running costs were rising.

 The remarkable post-war growth of secondary industry created a growing demand for trained personnel at both the technician (tradesman) and technologist (professional) levels.
 To meet this demand, technical education was reorganised in the 1960s, many of the existing colleges being raised to tertiary level and others being created to provide additional technical education.
 Acceptance by the Australian Government of the 1964 Martin Report, which recommended that increased funds be made available to the states to help establish autonomous tertiary-level institutes of advanced education, provided the financial support for this reorganisation.
-The Education Act of 1964 provided the necessary legislative basis for the reorganisation.
-It created a Technical Education Advisory Council, with members from industry, commerce, education and Government departments, which was responsible for advising the Minister for Education on the future development of technical education.
+The Education Act 1964 provided the necessary legislative basis for the reorganisation.
+It created a Technical Education Advisory Council, with members from industry, commerce, education and government departments, which was responsible for advising the Minister for Education on the future development of technical education.